 Once you’ve determined when to send out graduation announcements and how to send out graduation announcements, it’s time to decide who should receive one.
 Creating a mailing list and compiling addresses plenty ahead of time will also help keep things organized and proceeding in a timely fashion.
 When it comes to this step, think about the people who have made an important impact on your young scholar’s life, but also family friends who’d like to continue to be kept abreast of your child’s academic and life path.
 Another good rule to follow is to send an announcement to anyone your family would send a holiday or Christmas card to.
 We’ve compiled a short list as a guideline for you to follow when determining who to send graduation announcements to:

-- Close Friends and Family- These folks are a must!
-They probably already know most of the details for the big day but of course, they would love to show off a stylish announcement on the fridge.
-No one loves bragging about your accomplishments more then your friends and family.
+- Close Friends and Family: These folks are a must!
+They probably already know most of the details for the big day, but of course, they would love to show off stylish magnet graduation announcements on the fridge.
+No one loves bragging about your accomplishments more than your friends and family.

-- Acquaintances– Like we said, those who you would send a Christmas or holiday card to should most likely receive a grad announcement as well.
-If you can find their address somewhere in the house that’s also a great indicator that you should send an invite their way.
+- Acquaintances: Those who you would send a Christmas or holiday card to should most likely receive a grad announcement as well.
+If you can find their address somewhere in the house or on your phone, that’s also a great indicator that you should send an invite their way.

-- Tutors, Teachers, Classmates– Don’t forget about the ones who were side by side with the grad through their educational journey.
+- Tutors, Teachers, Classmates: Don’t forget about the ones who were side by side with your graduating senior through their educational journey.
 Anyone involved in the grad’s high school or college career should be considered.